Woodlands Rehabilitation And Healthcare Center in Clinton, MS

 Pros

-• pro The staff are wonderful and very helpful.
+• pro The staff are wonderful and very helpful, and the facility smells fresh and is clean.

-• pro The physical therapy and restorative care are professional and caring.
+• pro The physical therapy and restorative care are very professional and caring.

-• pro The staff are friendly, attentive, and compassionate toward residents and families.
+• pro The staff work together with compassion and respect for residents and their families.

-• pro The facility is well-staffed and residents feel safe and well cared for.
+• pro The facility is neat, clean, and well-maintained, with residents who seem happy.

 • pro Tammy Reed is awesome.